J. Richard Walz, PhD

 Education

-- PhD and MA, Anthropology, University of Florida
+- MA, Anthropology, University of Florida

 - BA, Anthropology and African Studies, University of North Carolina at Chapel Hill